TetsuakiBaba/copipable/README.md

 - Toggle dark/light mode (Bootstrap 5 data-bs-theme)
 - PWA support with Web App Manifest for home screen installation
 - Double-click image notes to view them in an enlarged modal
+- In the native app, instantly copy a note by its number using a global keyboard shortcut

 ## Installation
 1. Clone this repository or download the ZIP